 It's enough to make some IT managers dismiss green technology altogether, but even those who are concerned about the environment and their own energy costs have a tough time separating product hype from reality.

-says Forrester analyst James Staten.
+"There is a lot of hype, and it's hard to discern the difference between things that have been 'green-washed' and things that are really green IT,"says Forrester analyst James Staten.
 Many vendors also like to "shine up" old products and sell them with a green tag, which makes it all the more deceiving.

 IT vendors might be taking a cue from car companies that boast about selling one or two eco-friendly cars while selling millions of gas-guzzling SUVs.
 Dell, for example, has lots of ads talking about the greenness of their servers and PCs, Staten notes.
-While Dell's blade servers are very efficient, on the whole the company's "servers are not a whole lot different than other people's,"
+While Dell's blade servers are very efficient, on the whole the company's "servers are not a whole lot different than other people's,"he says.

 It's not just Dell.
 Vendors, such as IBM and HP, are pushing green data-center service engagements that tend to push customers to standardising on either IBM or HP equipment, rather than picking the best from multiple vendors, Staten says.
 Vendors say, "if you want to go green, you have to go with all my products," he says.
 "I wouldn't point fingers at one.
 I think everybody's guilty of this."